 Judge the Business Plan Competition!

-Thank you for your interest in volunteering as a Judge at the May 3, 2020 Project ECHO High School Entrepreneurs’ Business Plan Competition.
+Thank you for your interest in volunteering as a Judge at the Spring 2021 Project ECHO High School Entrepreneurs’ Business Plan Competition.
+This event is currently being reimagined, so please check back in the Fall of 2020 to see how you can volunteer with us.

 Overview of the Competition:

-As a non-profit organization, ECHO raises funds to help offset the cost of its program and events.
-During the registration process, consider super-sizing your support of Project ECHO with a minimum donation of $250 and become a VIP Judge.
+As a non-profit organization, ECHO raises funds to help offset the cost of its program and events and the coronavirus has truly impacted ECHO’s programming.
+During the registration process, consider super-sizing your support of Project ECHO and become a VIP judge with a small donation.
 In return you’ll receive a few extra perks, to include:

 1) Preferred selection of the competition category you’d like to evaluate

-2) Business card ad published in the event program
+2) Half page ad/ or business card published in the event program

 3) Extended personal bio or add a company bio in the event program